icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [vitest](https://vitest.dev/) - A Vite-native testing framework.
 * [Early AI](https://www.startearly.ai/) - Save time, enhance code coverage, and ensure quality with Early's automatically generated, verified, and validated unit tests.
 Works with Jest and Vitest.
 * [swc-angular](https://github.com/jscutlery/devkit/tree/main/packages/swc-angular) - This is a set of Angular presets that enable you to use SWC (Speedy Web Compiler) with Jest or Vitest.
 * [swc-angular-plugin](https://github.com/jscutlery/devkit/tree/main/packages/swc-angular-plugin) - SWC (Speedy Web Compiler) is a lightning-fast JavaScript/TypeScript compiler, but it doesn't support Angular so you need this plugin.
+* [wdio-harness](https://github.com/badisi/wdio-harness) - WebdriverIO support for Angular component test harnesses.

 ##### Guides